bless-thomas/AR-Returns-Predictor/README.md

-# AR-Returns-Predictor
+# AR-Returns-Model

-The “AR-Returns-Predictor” project aims to predict stock returns using an autoregressive (AR) model.
+The “AR-Returns-Predictor” project aims to create a model to predict stock returns using an autoregressive (AR) model.
 We follow a step-by-step process, starting from data collection to model evaluation.
 Below, I’ll outline the key steps and provide an explanation for each:

 ## Data Collection and Preprocessing:
 - We fetch historical stock data using the yfinance library.